Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 1. What is Sensation and how do psychologists study it ?
 2. What is the relationship between physical stimulus and the kinds of sensory response that result from it ?
 3. How do we see colors ?
-4. What processes underlie that vision system (Sense of vision)?
+4. What processes underlie that vision system (Sense of vision) ?
+5. Why shouldn’t the pupil be open completely all the time, allowing the greatest amount of light into the eye?`160`
-5. What role does ear play in senses of sound, motion and balance ?
+6. What role does ear play in senses of sound, motion and balance ?
-6. How do smell and taste  function ?
+7. How do smell and taste  function ?
-7. What are skin senses and how do they relate to pain ?
+8. What are skin senses and how do they relate to pain ?
-8. What principles underlie our organization of visual world and allow us to make sense of it ?
+9. What principles underlie our organization of visual world and allow us to make sense of it ?
-9. How are we able to perceive 3D world when our retina can only sense 2D information ?
+10. How are we able to perceive 3D world when our retina can only sense 2D information ?
-10. What clues do visual illusions give us about our understanding of general visual mechanism >
+11. What clues do visual illusions give us about our understanding of general visual mechanism >
-11. Difference between Sensation and Perception ?
+12. Difference between Sensation and Perception ?
-12. How do we differenciate one person from another in context of sensation and perception ?
+13. How do we differenciate one person from another in context of sensation and perception ?
-13. What would happen if our ears were more sensitive than they already are ?
+14. What would happen if our ears were more sensitive than they already are ?
-14. Why would frequent multitaskers be more distractible than those who multitask less frequently?
+15. Why would frequent multitaskers be more distractible than those who multitask less frequently?
 15. Why a person sitting in a quiet room is more startled by phone ringing than a person sitting in a noisy room.
 16. Why shouldn’t the pupil be open completely all the time, allowing the greatest